deepset-ai/haystack-integrations/integrations/astradb.md

 This package includes Astra Document Store and Astra Retriever classes that integrate with Haystack 2.0, allowing you to easily perform document retrieval or RAG with AstraDB, and include those functions in Haystack pipelines.

 In order to connect AstraDB with Haystack, you'll need these pieces of information from your Datastax console:
-- API Endpoint
+- Database API Endpoint
-- Token
+- Application Token
 - Astra collection name (otherwise `documents` will be used)
-- Astra keyspace name (otherwise `default_keyspace` will be used)

 ### how to use the `AstraDocumentStore`: